GerritCodeReview/plugins_login-redirect/src/main/resources/Documentation/about.md

-Redirect anonymous users to login form.
+Redirect anonymous web UI users to the login page.